2026 Universal Studios Hollywood Planning Guide

 Seasonal Events

 Universal Studios Hollywood does not do much in the way of seasonal events.
-The one exception to this is Halloween Horror Nights, which you might make an effort to see or to avoid, depending upon your perspective.
+The biggest exception to this is Halloween Horror Nights, which you might make an effort to see or to avoid, depending upon your perspective.
 This is a hard ticket event in which you step onto the set of some of your favorite horror movies, and walking through those sets as actors attempt to scare you.
 This event is not for children under the age of 13, and is definitely adult in tone.

 Halloween Horror Nights are a huge draw for Universal and they definitely attract an adult crowd.
 If you have no young kids and like horror movies, you’ll probably enjoy this event and find it worth the cost of the ticket.
 If you have a younger family, you’ll want to avoid it.
 If you’re traveling during the months of September and October, be mindful of the Halloween Horror Nights schedule.